cjlangan/screenshot-scripts/README.md

 ### Configuration
 screenshot-utils uses two configuration files both located at `$HOME/.config/screenshot-utils`.

 The first file is `copy-path` and by default contains `FALSE`.
 If set to `TRUE` it will load the path of the file into the clipboard before it takes the screenshot.
+If set to `AFTER` it will save the path to the clipboard after the screenshot.

 The second file is `screenshot-path` it determines the path where the screenshots are saved.
 The default is `$HOME/Pictures/Screenshots`.